olabacker/blogposts/220223-Mouseless browsing with Vimium.md

 Extension for browsing the web with keyboard only ⌨️

-While many software engineers are keen on using only their keyboards only during work browsing the web is usually more tedious when trying to tab through pages.
+While many software engineers are keen on using only their keyboards only during work browsing the web is usually more tedious when trying to tab through pages to reach a certain link.

-# What is vimium?
+# Vimium

+[Vimium](https://github.com/philc/vimium) is a browser extension for browsing the web without using keyboard giving a similar experience to using vim.

-# Shortcuts
+# Example shortcuts

 ![alt text](images/vimium-example.png "Logo Title Text 1")